-- shoulder replacement is a very well-tolerated surgery and, in our patients, complications have occurred in about 2-3% of our patients - Even though you are cleared to return to most activity by week 12 it will take several more months to build up the strength in the shoulder - It is not uncommon to have some soreness while doing activity for many months after the procedure - In most studies is has been shown that it can take 1 full year to get your maximum strength and function back after the surgery - Dr. Cuff continues to follow you after the first 3 months with visits at 6 months and 1-year post op to chart your progress
+- Even though you are cleared to return to most activity by week 12 it will take several more months to build up the strength in the shoulder - It is not uncommon to have continued soreness while doing activity for many months after the procedure - In most studies is has been shown that it can take 1 full year to make a complete recovery after rotator cuff surgery - Every surgery has some risk (infection, blood vessel or nerve injury, complications related to implants, recurrent rotator cuff tears, post op stiffness and pain, biceps cramping and prominence, the risks of anesthesia) but rotator cuff surgery is a relatively low risk procedure with a low complication rate. - Dr. Cuff follows you during that first year with visits at 6 months and 1 year post op to chart your progress